-The declaration form for Trading License Tax differs slightly depending upon whether the taxpayer is registered for Value Added Tax (VAT).
+The declaration form for Trading License Tax differs slightly depending upon whether the taxpayer has a yearly

+- Turnover of at least FRW 20 million or is registered for Value Added Tax (VAT), or - Turnover below FRW 20 million.

-The declaration form if the taxpayer is VAT registered requires the taxpayer to enter the 'Amount VAT Turnover', which is the total business income and sales declared during the previous tax year.
+In general, if the taxpayer is VAT registered or the yearly turnover is at least FRW 20 million, the LGT system automatically takes the turnover from the taxpayer's declaration for Corporate Income Tax (CIT) or VAT for the previous tax period.
+If the CIT or VAT declaration does not exist, the taxpayer needs to enter the 'Annual Turnover', which is the total business income and sales declared during the previous tax year.
 If all the information is correct, click 'Calculate Tax' to display the tax due, and click to 'Submit' the declaration.

-An example Trading License Tax declaration form for a taxpayer that is registered for VAT is entered below.
-The total Trading License Tax due to be paid with this declaration is FRW 90,000.
+An example Trading License Tax declaration form for a business with an annual turnover higher than FRW 20 million is shown below.
+As the turnover does not exceed FRW 40 million, the Trading License Tax due to be paid with this declaration is FRW 60,000.